Asiatic Garden Beetle

-A native of Japan and China, where it is not an important pest, the Asiatic garden beetle (AGB), Autocerica castanea, has been known in the Northeast since the 1920s (established in New Jersey by approximately 1921).
-In Massachusetts, the AGB is commonly seen in the Connecticut River Valley and throughout southeastern Massachusetts; particularly on Cape Cod, but is likely widespread.
+A native of China and Japan, where it is not an important pest, the Asiatic garden beetle (AGB), Maladera castanea, has been known in the Northeast since the 1920s (established in New Jersey by approximately 1921).
+In Massachusetts, the AGB is commonly seen in the Connecticut River Valley and throughout southeastern Massachusetts, particularly on Cape Cod, but is likely widespread.
 AGB feeds on many plants in the landscape, causing widespread damage on both foliage and the blossoms of its hosts.
 It goes undetected perhaps more often than other beetles because it feeds nocturnally.

 Over 100 plants are potential hosts for the Asiatic garden beetle.
 This includes many fruit, vegetable, perennial and annual flowering plants, trees and shrubs, as well as weeds and grasses (preferring longer, overgrown areas to short, well-maintained turf).
 As an adult, this scarab beetle will feed on both agricultural and horticultural species, including beet, boxelder, carrot, cherry, eggplant, peach, pepper, strawberry, turnip, viburnum, and flowers such as aster, chrysanthemum, dahlias, goldenrod, and roses.
 As an immature grub, Asiatic garden beetle prefers to feed on the roots of ornamentals, garden plants, and blueberries, especially when found in or near weedy areas.
 While grubs do not historically prefer turf as a host, they will utilize it if necessary.